nhsd-a2si/docs-uec-appts/_pages/assurance/assurance_overview.md

 ### On-line end user agreement

-An online portal is provided to allow the end user organisation to understake and track the steps required to digitally "sign" the end user declaration (EUD).
-This will include acknowledgement that the organisation has read, understood and accept the chosen products SCAL.
+An online portal is provided to allow the end user organisation to undertake and track the steps required to digitally "sign" the end user declaration (EUD).
+This will include acknowledgement that the organisation has read, understood and accepted the chosen products SCAL.

 End points can be created once EUD for sites completed and approved.
 <a href="assurance_overview.html#nhs-digital-onboarding-and-assurance-process">*return*</a>